 [i] Pascoe, Bruce, Dark Emu: Aboriginal Australia and the Birth of Agriculture.
 Broome, WA, Magabala, 2018 (2014).
 Reconciliation NSW has put together a recommended reading list on Indigenous Australian cultures, history and politics, 10 Recommended books

 [ii] Women and the Land, 1998.
-In the poem I did not go as far as say ‘murder those already living on the land’, but that is the reality of what occurred.
-It was a full scale and gradual invasion and war.
+At the time of my own gaining awareness, sorting and writing I did not go so far as say ‘murder those already living on the land’, but that is the reality of what occurred.
+A continually updated Map of known massacres of tribes in Australia is available.
+It is an eye-opener.

 [v] I was so impressed by the response of New Zealanders to the murders of Moslem worshippers this year, including the young people of many nationalities joining their Maori brothers and sisters in performing the traditional Haka: such a symbol of unification tied to the longer heritage of that land.
 I remember in the 1970’s being taught a Haka by a New Zealander of European descent, yet he had learnt the movement and song at school.
 At that stage the hidden story of indigenous Australians had not yet reached me, although now I am aware that the reaching out had begun decades earlier.